qooxdoo/qooxdoo/docs/desktop/gui/forms.md

 ![Double Renderer](forms/doublerenderer.png)

-#### Single Column with Placeholer
+#### Single Column with Placeholder

-This renderer is more a of demo showing how easy it can be to implement your own renderer.
+This renderer is more than a demo showing how easy it can be to implement your own renderer.
 It has a limitation in that it can only render input fields which have the placeholder property.
 But the result is pretty nice: